 l) Only function and altstep definitions with the exception of functions or altsteps started as test component behaviour (see clause 21.3.2) may have formal parameters of a port, timer or default type or of a type that contains a direct or indirect element or field of a port, default or timer type.

 m) Only function, altstep and testcase definitions may have formal parameters of a component type or of a type that contains a direct or indirect element or field of a component type.

+n) If a lazy or fuzzy value parameter is used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), it shall be declared @deterministic and the value assigned to the variable shall fulfill the restrictions imposed on content of functions used in special places given in 16.1.4.

 Examples